jgnewman/heathen/README.md

 - Placing a colon in front of a value makes it lazy.
 - When a value is lazy, it means you have to call it in order to actually see its value.
 - You can place a colon in front of _anything_ to make it lazy.
+- Notice, you can declare multiple variables at once with a single call to `let`.

 ### Pattern Matching